security-notes/infobyte-faraday-wiki/Docker-Installation-Professional-and-Corporate.md

 ### Configuration

 This image can be run as a service or as a standalone container.
 Both run Faraday Server without PostgreSQL.
-You will note that we have created `/faraday-license` and `/faraday-storage` volumes (for mount your license and storage).
-We have also created environment variables for Faraday configuration.
+You will note that we have created `/faraday-license`, `/faraday-storage` and `/faraday-config` volumes (for mount your license , storage and configuration).
+We have also created environment variables for Faraday configuration in case you don't mount a config volume.

 We will get more in detail of these volumes and environment variables: